tothuhien/lsd2/README.md

     - You want to estimate rate & dates (by default under temporal constraints, and using variances):

     `./lsd2 -i rootedtree_file -d date_file`

+    - Similar as above, but you want to force the root date to 0:

+    `./lsd2 -i rootedtree_file -d date_file -a 0`

 	  - You want to remove outlier nodes with Zscore threshold 3: